conradhalling/datacamp/Introduction to Git/Introduction to Git.md

 # Show names and statuses of files changed by the commit.
 git log --name-status

-# Show information about a commit; use the first 6-8 characters of the hash
+# Show information about a commit; use the first 6-8 characters of the hash.
+# The diff shows the differences from the previous commit.
 git show 5620f0e
 ```